Lifestyle & Acne Triggers

 Stress and Sleep

-Wash all cloth face masks before you wear them in fragrance-free detergent with no softener sheets.
+Wash all fabric face masks before you wear them in fragrance-free detergent with no fabric softener sheets.
 Rewash every day or two and make sure they fit correctly.
 Face mask or not, you must apply your sunscreen!

-Change your pillowcase every day or two, launder in “free & clear” products (sold in white bottles) with an extra rinse cycle if possible.
-Purchase several and choose white if you will be using acne products.
+Change your pillowcase every day or two.
+Launder them in “free & clear” detergent (sold in white bottles) with an extra rinse cycle if possible.
+Purchase several pillowcases and choose white if you will be using acne products.

 Wash before you wear or use anything new!
 Launder new cotton face masks, bedding, bath linens, and clothing.
 Imported fabrics are sprayed with toxic fungicides, pesticides, and formaldehyde, and can cause body acne, infections, rashes, and skin discoloration.

 Workout wear should be cotton and laundered in fragrance-free detergent with no fabric softener.
-Shower after perspiring with an acne soap or medicated body wash if you have body acne or a fungal infection on your body.
+Shower after perspiring with a sulfur acne soap or mandelic acid wash if you have body acne or a fungal infection on your body.

 Dietary Acne Triggers